schinery/lazy-head-gen/README.md

 end
 ```

-NOTE: As of 0.5.0 the shorthands for path, status etc have been removed.
-Because they
-weren't namespaced, they confliced with other tests and properties of objects...not good.

-If you have been using them in your projects you will need to change them to the regular variables, ie `last_response.status` etc.

 ### blueprints.rb

 The scaffold and admin_controller_test generators are reliant on you using a
 machinist blueprints.rb file.

+## Changelog

+0.6.X - Removed admin_url helper as it wasn't really needed.
+If you are using this in your tests you should change them to Admin.url (standard Padrino way of accessing URL's).

+Also the syntax was incorrect for :create and :update URL's where the object had been put in the admin_url call.
+IE admin_url(:books, :create, :book => Book.make.attributes) should change to Admin.url(:books, :create), :book => Book.make.attributes

+Changed login_as_admin to login_as, although is aliased so shouldn't break any previous tests.

+0.5.X - Removed the shorthands for path, status etc because they
+weren't namespaced so they confliced with other tests and properties of objects...not good.

+If you have been using them in your projects you will need to change them to the regular variables, ie `last_response.status` etc.

 ## To Do List